 God’s grace has made salvation and all its benefits available for free to all men.
 There is absolutely nothing good that Christ’s atoning sacrifice or finished work of redemption has not provided and made available to all men.

 The Scripture amply states and affirms this truth.

 “His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence.”
 (2 Pet.
 1:3 RSV).

 “Blessed be the God and Father of our Lord Jesus Christ, who has blessed us in Christ with every spiritual blessing in the heavenly places.”
 (Eph.
 1:3 RSV).

 “He who did not spare His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?”
 (Rom.
 8:32 NKJV).

-“Therefore let no one boast in men.
-For all things are yours: whether Paul or Apollos or Cephas, or the world or life or death, or things present or things to come–all are yours.
+“Therefore let no one boast in men, for all things are yours: whether Paul or Apollos or Cephas, or the world or life or death, or things present or things to come–all are yours.
 And you are Christ’s, and Christ is God’s.”
 (1 Cor.
 3:21-23 NKJV).

-Faith is not you seeking to push, motivate, compel or force God by any means to give or do anything for you on the account of your self-righteousness or holiness; rather, it is you believing that God has already given you everything on the account of the finished work of Christ.
+Faith is not you seeking to push, motivate, compel or force God by any means to give or do anything for you on account of your self-righteousness or holiness; rather, it is you believing that God has already given you everything on account of the finished work of Christ.

 Faith is you believing in, confessing, and acting upon spiritual realities in God’s Word and then waiting patiently but confidently for their manifestations in the physical or natural realm (2 Cor.
 4:13).